wnfaulkner/2023-10-26-project-2-congressional-notifications/README.md

 * USER INTERFACE (UI)
   * Implement an expanding table to show meeting transcripts and bill text, instead of taking users to a separate details/show page.
 * FEATURES
-  * Implement more advanced search interface for bills, allowing
+  * Implement more advanced search interface for bills, permitting:
     * Boolean chains of multiple keywords in the title
     * Searching for keywords in the bill text
-  * Select bills to 'follow'
+  * Select bills to 'follow' and receive notifications when the bill text becomes available.
   * Display further bill details such as sponsors, tables of actions and/or amendments
   * Include links/text of committee reports
   * User can configure email notifications when there are certain types of changes to a 'followed' item, i.e.:
     * A new committee meeting is scheduled
     * Bill text becomes available
     * Bill amendments are added
-  * Create a User Profile with a avatar picture, username, and list of previous/current 'followed' bills & committees
+  * Add an avatar picture and list of previous/current 'followed' bills to the User Profile

 ## ERD